What Are The Different Types of Veneers?

 Are you dissatisfied with the cosmetic appearance of your teeth?
 Do you have minor misalignment, cracks, craze lines, intrinsic discoloration, gaps between your teeth, or problems with the size of your teeth?
 Do you want to permanently transform your smile and address all of these problems simultaneously?
 If so, you might be the ideal candidate for dental veneers, widely considered the most effective and instantaneous means of smile makeovers.

 Dental veneers are ultra-thin teeth-shaped and teeth-colored wafers attached to the front face of your teeth.
 They can improve your smile and confidence by reshaping your teeth, filling in the gaps, and helping you achieve the perfect smile.
 Porcelain veneers can enhance your smile, helping you achieve the perfect set of pearly whites.
-However, all veneers aren’t the same — we introduce you to the five types of veneers available.
+However, all veneers aren’t the same.

 Porcelain veneers, also known as traditional veneers, are permanent dental veneers made of porcelain material.
 During this procedure, thin ceramic shells are attached to the front face of your teeth after shaving off some of the existing enamel.
 The dentist shaves off as much enamel as the size of the dental veneers, so the ceramic essentially replaces your natural enamel.